withastro/docs/src/pages/en/install/auto.md

 ### Initialize a .git Repository (optional)

-At the final step of the wizard, you will now be offered to initialize a git repository in your new directory, if you plan to use the tool [Git](https://git-scm.com/) in your project.
-This is optional.
+At this final step, you can choose to initialize a git repository in your new directory.
+This is optional, but useful if you plan to use the tool [Git](https://git-scm.com/) for your project.

 ### Next Steps